kenneth558/POOFITEE-Original/README.md

  -- You may have discovered that Fail2Ban, UFW and the like iptables front-ends are too complicated, not persistent enough, not intuitive, or otherwise too wimpy to be secure firewalls for owner-access-only systems.
 This firewalling solution is NOT a front-end at all.
 You still have direct control of iptables via scripting or CLI.
 These are helper scriptings to give you some very useful remote or unattended iptables rules control securely

- -- You may have used knockd for port knocking and found it to be limited in knock port sequence and horrifyingly tends to stop running for no apparent reason.
+ -- You may have used knockd for port knocking and found it to be limited in knock port sequence, and horrifyingly it tends to stop running for no apparent reason.

  -- You understand the advantages of having your system TOTALLY invisible to anyone but you, your friends, and allies.
 (IPv6 visibility MIGHT be required)